adaptyteam/adapty-docs/versioned_docs/version-2.0/ios-present-paywall-builder-paywalls-in-observer-mode.md

    | onStartPurchase  | The callback should be invoked to notify AdaptyUI that the purchase is started.  |
    | onFinishPurchase | The callback should be invoked to notify AdaptyUI that the purchase is finished. |

-2. Initialize the visual paywall you want to display by using the  `.paywallController(for:products:viewConfiguration:delegate:observerModeResolver:)` method:
+2. Initialize the visual paywall you want to display by using the  `.paywallController(for:products:viewConfiguration:delegate:observerModeDelegate:)` method:

 ```swift title="Swift"
 import Adapty